This article originally appeared on VICE UK.

 "No. It's several orders of magnitude away from telling us anything meaningful about a particular person, so there's nothing in any of this that could allow us to do any meaningful profiling."

-"Well, they may look like the lonely loser at the end of the street, but they may not," said Brown, head of the charity's sexual abuse programme.
+"Well, they may look like the lonely loser at the end of the street, but they may not," said Brown, head of the charity's sexual abuse program.
 "They may have a series of short-term relationships, and that's how they gain access to children.
 How people look or dress is just no indication of propensity."

 Sounds to me like progress.
-It's certainly a more mature approach than pretending paedophilia is the sole preserve of goggle-eyed freaks offering sweeties at the school gates.
+It's certainly a more mature approach than pretending pedophilia is the sole preserve of goggle-eyed freaks offering sweeties at the school gates.
 It's time to leave all that behind and move forward with something constructive.